 data to a

 By default, Stateflow defines the enumeration data type for child and leaf activity.
 If you select the Define enumerated type manually check box and no enumeration data type definition exists, then Stateflow provides a link to create a definition.
 Clicking the Create enum definition from template link generates a customizable definition.

-The enumeration data type definition contains one literal for each state name plus an extra
+The enumeration data type definition contains one enumerated value for each state name.
+The

-literal to indicate that no substate is active.
-For example, in the model
+the enumeration data type and indicates that no substate is active.
+For example, in

 gear_state contains four child states that correspond

 to the gears in a car:

 child activity data type with this enumeration class definition:

 classdef gearType < Simulink.IntEnumType enumeration None(0), first(1), second(2), third(3), fourth(4) end ... end

 You can customize this definition by reordering the enumerated values or renaming